inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

 The subtree `Raise (IndefItem Capital)` has a different linearization depending on its context.
 When it's the main predicate, it linearizes to the finite verb form "raises capital".
 When it's modifying a noun as a part of an adverbial, it linearizes to a gerund "raising capital".

-I hope you can appreciate how much prettier this is to the alternative, where "raises" and "raising" would be completely disconnected productions!
+If you've ever written context-free grammars, I hope you can appreciate how much prettier this is to the alternative, where "raises" and "raising" would be completely disconnected productions!

 The properties of GF that made it *possible* to implement aⁿbⁿcⁿ are the same that make it *pretty* to implement this grammar.
 Let's discuss them one at a time.

+#### Inflection tables

 Previously, we saw that the lincat of `ABC` contained 3 different string fields, where we accumulated the appropriate amount of "a", "b" and "c" to be put together later.
 Now we make use of the concept "lincats may be tuples of strings" to create an *inflection table*.

+TODO: GF code!
+Maybe also write a CFG version and link to it?

 #### Inherent parameters